rm51/sdc_project3/writeup.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final architecture consisted of:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Two convolutional layers with 2x2 filters  (model.py line 70-71) followed by a dropout layer then two more convoluational layers (model.py lines 74-75) - one with a 2x2 filter and another dropout layer.
+Then another convolution layer.

+Then four fully connected layers.

+It initially had an input shape of 160x320x3 which I reized to 64x64 in model.py lines 6-8.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![sample center image](https://github.com/rm51/sdc_project3/blob/master/center_2017_08_31_22_49_07_970.jpg)

+I also cropped 50 pixels from the top and 20 pixels from the bottom to cut out the scenery as well as the dashboard.
+I tried out different values and found that gave me the best results.

 To augment the data sat, I also flipped images and angles thinking that this would give me more data while also having the benefit on not having the model memorize the track.